 Tens of millions of Americans have a hard time getting a good night’s sleep.
-Based on comments we have read on this website, we would have to say that a lot of people rely on zolpidem to get to sleep.
+They are caught in a terrible double bind.
+On one hand, they know that their health may suffer if they don’t get enough sleep.
+On the other hand, they hear that drugs to ease insomnia pose problems.
+Based on comments we have read on this website, we would have to say that a lot of people rely on zolpidem to ease insomnia.
 If they try to sleep without it, they may find that their insomnia returns with a vengeance.
-Stopping zolpidem may be challenging.
+Stopping zolpidem (Ambien) may be challenging.

 “Withdrawal Effects: Symptoms may occur with rapid dose reduction or discontinuation.”